-There are 150 types of arthritis, but the most common is called Osteoarthritis.
+There are over a 100 types of arthritis, but the most common one is called Osteoarthritis.
 It is a degenerative joint condition, and can range in severity from mild to quite severe, disabling pain.
 It typically starts with the breakdown of the flexible joint tissue known as cartilage and can lead to stiff and immobile joints.
 Many people can develop Osteoarthritis — men and women, older people and even children.
 Most commonly, osteoarthritis affects the knees, hips, spine and hands.

 Some of the most important treatments for osteoarthritis are simple changes to attitude and lifestyle.
 Physical activity and exercise can, for example, improve joint mobility and reduce pain.